Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Methods

-While we subtract the light from the Relic, the cluster light may still have to travel through some of this diffuse host galaxy light and may therefore be affected by dust obscuration.
-The most robust way to address this concern is through a joint spectrophotometric analysis of the host and cluster light using the IFU spectroscopy.
-However, in order to test the impact of our dust assumptions on the resulting stellar masses and ages based on photometry alone, we re-run all fits instead allowing dust to be free.
+First, we note that the alternative background subtraction methods described in Section~\ref{sec:photometry} yield slightly higher flux estimates.
+Consequently, the stellar masses are systematically higher, with a median offset between the 50th percentile of log(stellar mass) of 0.05 dex.
+This is only mildly significant, with a standard deviation of $\sim$0.17 dex ($\sigma/\sqrt{N}$ of 0.03 dex).
+The inferred ages show no significant systematic differences, with a median offset between of 0.02 dex and a standard deviation of 0.17 dex ($\sigma/\sqrt{N}$ of 0.03 dex).
+When adding in an extra local background correction, the stellar mass and age estimates show no statistical difference relative to our fiducial adopted values.
+As typical uncertainties in stellar mass are of order 0.3 dex across a similar range in ages in local studies \citep[e.g.,][]{deGrijs2005,Chandar2010}, these systematic uncertainties are not a major concern.
+Moreover, the alternative approach only serves to make the clusters more massive and atypical.

+Second, we re-run all fits instead allowing dust to be free.
 We find that the clusters are on average 0.04 dex more massive, 300 Myr younger, with an average $A_{\mathrm{V}}$ of 0.4 mag.
-However, the fits still return solutions for old clusters and the overall trends remain the same.
+By comparison, the main host galaxy central diffuse light has an inferred A$_{V}$ value of 0.2$^{+0.3}_{-0.12}$ mag, which is lower than average at these redshifts \citep[e.g.,][]{Siegel2025}.
+Regardless, the fits still return solutions for old clusters and the overall trends remain the same.
 Given that our subsequent interpretation of the formation history of the Relic does not significantly change when allowing dust to be free in the modeling analysis, we defer a more comprehensive dust analysis to future work that includes the IFU spectroscopy.